 Meet Our Chief Diversity Officers

 Dr. Rob Mack provides strategic consultation with a broad vision for the role of diversity in achieving institutional excellence.
 He reports primarily to the Provost, while working closely with the President and the campus-wide Diversity and Inclusion Leadership Council, to serve as a catalyst to leverage best practices and resources across Medford/Somerville and SMFA to promote a culture of inclusion at the University.
-Dr. Mack is a member of Tufts’ Academic Council, which brings together the University’s senior leadership under the chairmanship of the President and will be a member of the Provost’s Council, which is chaired by the Provost.
+Dr. Mack is a member of Tufts’ Academic Council, which brings together the University’s senior leadership under the chairmanship of the President, and is a member of the Provost’s Council, which is chaired by the Provost.
 He works closely with Dr. Joyce Sackey, Associate Provost and Chief Diversity Officer for Health Sciences Schools.

-Associate Provost and Chief Diversity Officer, Medford/SMFA
+Associate Provost and Chief Diversity Officer, Somerville/Medford and Boston SMFA

 Doctorate in Education Administration and Supervision (Ed.D.), American International College